-I was also privileged to fulfil a long-held ambition to work on the London 2012 Olympics and managed a major legacy programme to encourage volunteering and community engagement in sport.
-My current role at Chichester College Group (CCG) the largest training provider in Sussex is my most diverse yet.
-I oversee a portfolio of commercial businesses including an Examination Board, chain of childcare nurseries, commercial training, apprenticeships, and international education.
+I was also privileged to fulfil a long-held ambition to work at the London 2012 Olympics and managed a major legacy programme to encourage volunteering and community engagement in sports.
+My current role at Chichester College Group (CCG) – the largest training provider in Sussex – is my most diverse yet.
+I oversee a portfolio of commercial businesses including an Examination Board, a chain of childcare nurseries, commercial training, apprenticeships, and international education.
 I am particularly proud of my work on building international partnerships in Japan and China.

 That is certainly a long and impressive list of commitments.
 How did you get to where you are today?